 - Unlock or evacuation will begin when situation is resolved or stabilized. - Be prepared for Lock-Down to last hours. - Unlock teams consisting of University Police and other law enforcement agencies will open your doors, inspect occupants of the room, and give further instructions. - Staging areas for medical triage will be established for treating injured.

 This Lock-Down plan remains fluid and may be changed during an emergency.
-All Community members should immediately dial 911 any time weapons-related violence is taking place.
+All Community members should immediately dial 911 (or 508-626-4911 from a cell phone) any time weapons-related violence is taking place.